-In the previous article that talked about the subject of architecture in general, it was mentioned that building comprises or rather in an illicit manner, contributes above 40% of the annual carbon emission all over the world.
-Thus, as a result of which, architecture is now being led to be practiced such as to be green and resourceful concerning sustainability.
-Buildings are now encouraged to be designed in a manner as to reduce the total carbon emission or the carbon footprint by a very considerable amount.
+In the previous article that talked about the subject of architecture in general, it was mentioned that building comprises, or rather in an illicit manner, contributes above 40% of the annual carbon emission all over the world.
+Thus, as a result, architecture is now being led to be practiced such as being green and resourceful concerning sustainability.
+Buildings are now encouraged to be designed in a manner to reduce the total carbon emission or the carbon footprint by a very considerable amount.
 This system is also now encouraged to be followed while doing urban planning and design to achieve the least urban heat islands as well as reduced carbon emission factors from a cluster of buildings.